 to set up an appointment to meet with a Certified Traffic Safety Seat

 Technician to demonstrate proper installation, fit for child, and usage of

 were distributed through the Child Passenger Safety Program; ensuring safe

 and properly fitting car seats for children.
-Sixty-eight (68)
+A total of 62

 adults were educated on proper use and installation.

 eligibility requirement in order to receive a car seat.
 Income